hyzok-su/even-valence-remeshing/README.md

 ## Acknowledgements

-Special thanks to the developers for providing the libraries used in this project.
+Special thanks to the developers for providing the libraries and codes used in this project.